agix/secretin/README.md

 When you create a secret, you give a title and a secret content.

-The title is salted with the timestamp and encrypted with you public key so you can retrieve its content.
-It's also SHA256'ed to serve as an ID.
+The title is salted with the timestamp then SHA256'ed to serve as an ID.

 The secret is encrypted using AES-GCM-256 with randomly generated intermediate key.